 - Select Renew to enter cash, cheque or EFT payment or Renew-Credit Card to process the renewal through your online payment processor.

-You can use the Batch Update Members Via Profile feature to update multipleexisting membership records (don't confuse this with the Batch Data Entry feature that is used for adding new memberships and member payments).
+You can use the Update multiple memberships feature (previously called Batch Update Members Via Profile) to update multiple existing membership records (don't confuse this with the Batch Data Entry feature that is used for adding new memberships and member payments).

 - Find the memberships you would like to update by selecting Memberships > Find Members.
 Enter your search criteria and click Search.

-- From the Find Members results screen, select the membership records and select Batch Update Members Via Profile from the -actions- dropdown box and click Go.
+- From the Find Members results screen, select the membership records and select Update multiple memberships from the -actions- dropdown box and click Go.

-From the Batch Update for Members screen, you can update the information that is displayed based on the profile you selected.
+From the Update multiple memberships screen, you can update the information that is displayed based on the profile you selected.
 You can use the "auto-copy" icon at the top of a column to copy and paste the value from the field of the first record of that column to the rest of the fields below in the column.
 Once you are done updating, click Update Memberships.

-Below is an example of a Batch Update for Members screen that is using a membership profile configured to display the Membership Type and the Membership Start Date fields for use with the Batch Update Members Via Profile.
+Below is an example of an Update multiple memberships screen that is using a membership profile configured to display the Membership Type and the Membership Start Date fields for use with Update multiple memberships.